Prog Fellowship Position

 Number of Clinical Hours:

-Nine 8 hour ED shifts at Vanderbilt University Medical Center.
+Nine 8 hour ED shifts per month at Vanderbilt University Medical Center.
 The fellow supervises EM and off-service residents as well as medical students as an attending physician.

 Initially, the fellow is expected to scan 1-2 times per week with EM faculty.
 The fellow will join US faculty in supervising the PGY-1 resident rotation and scanning sessions for the first half of the year with increasing responsibility for this rotation in the second half of the year.
 The fellow will also be expected to help with delivering the weekly Monday US conference and assume progressively more responsibility with departmental QA.
 The fellow is encouraged, though not required, to participate in teaching clinical ultrasound internationally at our Guyana campus in Georgetown, Guyana.